Dallas Cowboys vs. Denver Broncos NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- At home this year, Dallas is unbeaten against the spread, and 3-0 overall.
+- At home this season, Dallas is 3-0 overall and 3-0 against the spread.

-- This year, in three home games, Dallas has gone over the total each time.
+- In three home games this year, Dallas has gone over the total every time.

-- Denver has two wins against the spread, and is 2-2 overall, on the road.

-- In four road games this season, Denver has hit the over once.
+- This year, in four road games, Denver has gone over the total once.

 Powered by Data Skrive.